Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery

-At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery on Manhattan’s Upper East Side, New York and Oradell, New Jersey, ophthalmologist Andrew Prince, MD, offers a variety of innovative glaucoma treatments, including selective laser trabeculoplasty (SLT).
+At Andrew M. Prince MD Ophthalmology and Ophthalmic Surgery in Oradell, New Jersey, ophthalmologist Andrew Prince, MD, offers a variety of innovative glaucoma treatments, including selective laser trabeculoplasty (SLT).
 This laser procedure is effective at clearing blockages in the drainage system of your eye to reduce inner pressure and prevent optic nerve damage.
 Find out if selective laser trabeculoplasty is right for you by calling the office nearest you.

 Selective laser trabeculoplasty (SLT) is a surgery to lower inner eye pressure that results from open-angle glaucoma when medications aren’t enough.

 Open-angle glaucoma is a condition where pressure builds up around your optic nerve inside your eye because of excess fluids.
 Age-related changes can obstruct the natural drainage system of your eye and prevent fluids from draining away.
 Without treatment, this type of glaucoma damages the optic nerve and leads to blindness.

 The SLT procedure involves directing laser energy into select cells in the trabecular meshwork tissue of your eye to enhance the drainage of excess fluids.
 As fluids flow more freely away from the eye, it can lower high inner eye pressure and prevent damage to your optic nerve.

 The cold laser Dr. Prince uses focuses on select pigments in the tissue, which absorb the energy to increase drainage.

 You may be a candidate for SLT if you have primary or secondary open-angle glaucoma and other therapies aren’t reducing your inner eye pressure.

 Dr. Prince and his medical team offer comprehensive eye evaluations to measure inner eye pressure and determine if you’re a candidate for SLT.